all-in-one-of/snippets/CG_pipes.md

 ### PivotPainter
 Houdini:
 - `s@name`(pts), `v@N`(pts) -  required
-- normals must b ubdated by: customUv (4,5)
 Unreal:
+- [ ] create lightmap uv's
 - [ ] connvert scene

+- If you turn object in unreal you must update normals by custom uvs (4,5)

 ### Flow Maps
 - Constant bias to make vector 2 ways (nm is ok and have biass)